-- First through Fourth Grade children at the 8:45 & 11:00 am services (Kindergarten-4th grade at the 4pm) attend the adult worship service each week before being dismissed for age-appropriate activities.
-This is structured into small groups led by adults we call “Friends” so that the children get the individual attention they need.
+- First through Fourth Grade children attend the adult worship service each week before being dismissed for age-appropriate activities.
+This is structured into small groups led by adults we call “Friends” so that the children get the individual attention they need

 The Church as Family

 We view our church as a family and want to provide opportunities for everyone to interface with each other.
 The homegroups provide leadership during the children’s Sunday activities which is one such opportunity to be family to one another.
 During the summer, the church family is asked to participate in childcare while the homegroups are on a break.

 Homegroup helpers are assigned to assist in the children’s ministry activities on Sunday.
 These helpers…